 Know where to improve your content

-Insights let you see how helpful your content is, exactly how it can be improved, and what’s missing.
+The Articles report lets you see how helpful your content is, exactly how it can be improved, and what’s missing.
 You can quickly gain inspiration for what to write next by viewing the topics your customers searched for most, but didn’t find.